voxel51/fiftyone/docs/source/recipes/filtering_cheat_sheet.rst

 .. note::

-    The code in the following table uses the following lines have been run on a dataset ``ds`` with predictions
+    The code in the following table uses the following lines have been run on a dataset ``ds``, where the predictions field is populated with classification predictions that include a "logits" field.

     .. code-block:: python

-      ds.evaluate_detections("predictions")
+      ds.evaluate_classifications("predictions")

       import fiftyone.brain as fob
       fob.compute_uniqueness(ds)